MichalKoscinski/Films_Searcher/README.md

 # Film Search Site

-A platform allowing to search for a film, see its rating and other information.
+A platform allowing to search for a film using IMDb API and see its rating.

 This website was deployed using Netlify.